jimmmarathon/isaac-sim-robot-arm/README.md

 3. Open the Extensions settings panel and add the **parent folder** of this extension to the search path.
 4. Search for **Dual Arm Task** enable it.
 5. A window named **Dual Arm Task** should appear.
+6. Start the task from the extension UI.

 ## Before pressing Start Task